‘Super Troopers 2’ director talks about raising $4.6 million from fans and why critics don’t seem to get its humor

 - Chandrasekhar also touched on comedy’s embattled relationship with critical reception, how the rise of President Trump affected the film’s production, and the creative advantages of being in a comedy troupe.

-Sixteen years after the release of “Super Troopers,” the comedy troupe Broken Lizard has returned with a sequel to the movie that kicked off their careers.
+Seventeen years after the release of “Super Troopers,” the comedy troupe Broken Lizard has returned with a sequel to the movie that kicked off their careers.

 Jay Chandrasekhar, the director and a star of “Super Troopers 2,” spoke to Business Insider this weekend about how the film arose, out of necessity, from a massively successful crowdfunding campaign three years ago, which netted $4.6 million from 54,000 donors.